 ii.
 Among some Christians today, there is a rather magical or superstitious approach to this idea of anointing.
 In their mind, the anointing is like a virus or a germ that can be spread by casual contact or infect a whole group.
 Usually these folks think that when one “catches” the anointing, you can tell because they begin acting strangely.
 This isn’t the Bible’s idea of anointing.

 iv.
-This idea of anointing - literally, to be blessed with oil - was the reason behind one of the punishments given to John in persecution.
-The Roman emperor Domitian cast John in a boiling vat of oil, as if to say, “You have an anointing?
-Here’s your anointing!”
-John emerged from the vat of boiling oil unharmed, because he was anointed indeed!
+This idea of anointing – literally, to be blessed with oil – was said to be the reason behind one of the punishments given to John in persecution.
+The Roman emperor Domitian cast John in a boiling vat of oil, as if to say, “Here is a real anointing.”
+John emerged from the vat of boiling oil unharmed, because he was anointed indeed.

 b.
 And you know all things: Because of the anointing of the Holy Spirit given to all believers, they possess the resources for knowing the truth.
 This isn’t to say that teachers are unnecessary, because one of the resources for knowing the truth is the reminding given by teachers like John.